goingforbrooke/folsum/README.md

 ## Design Decisions

-### Xtask Design Decision
+### Xtask for Builds

 On branch `internal/xtask_postbuild`, most of the project was moved from the root directory (`folsum/`) into a new subdirectory (`folsum/folsum/`) so the [xtask pattern](https://github.com/matklad/cargo-xtask/tree/master) can be used for post-build actions.
-Build scripts like `build.rs` run before binary compilation, so it's not possible to bundle (MacOS universal) binaries into a `.app` deliverable with `cargo build`.
-Post-build scripts are an [ongoing discussion]() in the Rust community and [xtask looks like the best solution](https://github.com/rust-lang/cargo/issues/545#issuecomment-895293171) apart from Github Actions.
+Build scripts like [`build.rs` run before compilation](https://doc.rust-lang.org/cargo/reference/build-scripts.html#build-scripts), so it's not possible to bundle (MacOS universal) binaries into a `.app` deliverable with `cargo build`.
+Post-build scripts are an [ongoing discussion](https://github.com/rust-lang/cargo/issues/545#issuecomment-895293171) in the Rust community and [xtask looks like the best solution](https://doc.rust-lang.org/cargo/reference/build-scripts.html#build-scripts) apart from Github Actions.

+### Tauri Bundler/Cargo Bundle for Bundling

 Whether Folsum evolves to use [Cargo Bundle](https://crates.io/crates/cargo-bundle) or (continues to use) [Tauri Bundler](https://crates.io/crates/tauri-bundler), post-build scripts will be necessary.
-Tauri Bundler has more bundling features, but Cargo Bundle (from which Tauri Bundler is forked) is more Rust-centric because it uses `Cargo.toml` for bundle configuration and doesn't require Tauri's CLI to fill many of those values.
+Tauri Bundler is more mature with more supported platforms, but Cargo Bundle (from which Tauri Bundler is forked) is more Rust-centric.
+This is because Cargo Bunndle uses `Cargo.toml` for bundle configuration without using Tauri's CLI to fill missing values

+### Xtask and Tauri Bundler Together

+Since we're rolling our own build scripts in Rust, we use [Tauri Bundler](https://crates.io/crates/tauri-bundler)'s API, which is very close to [Cargo Bundle](https://crates.io/crates/cargo-bundle) API, sans `Cargo.toml` configuration extraction.
+We might've stuck with the (initial) Cargo Bundle implementation if we had figured out the icon sizing issues sooner.
+Insetad, we'll go with Tauri Bundler for now and slowly PR-patch our way back to Cargo Bundle.

 ## Misc.